cwmiller/hypo/README.md

         ));

 ### Lifespan
-Singletons can be se by using the `asSingleton()` method. `asTransient()` is also provided, but it is not required to execute it because all registrations are transient by default.
+Singletons can be set by using the `asSingleton()` method. `asTransient()` is also provided, but it is not required to specify because all registrations are transient by default.

     interface IUserRepo {
         ...